OULibraries/python_ojs_import/README.md

 >* _Ensure pdf_folder variable is defined correctly when using generate_xml_embedded.py, by default the script will utilize the current directory it is ran in and will look for respective PDF files there._

-1. Copy exmaples/import.csv to ./import.csv
+1. Copy examples/import.csv to ./import.csv

-2. Add meta-data to respective CSV fields
+2. Add metadata to respective CSV fields

 4. Upload PDF files to PDF directory in defined S3 Bucket